Finding a Service Program as a First-Time Traveler

 During Rustic Pathways base house programs, you don’t have to sacrifice the comforts of home (or close to it) during your first solo or international travel experience.
 Instead, our bases in Australia, Cambodia, Costa Rica, Fiji, Dominican Republic, Laos, Thailand, and the United States provide accommodation with familiar living standards and amenities, and easy access to service projects with our longtime community partners

-Here are the top service trips for first-time travelers at Rustic Pathways bases houses 👇
+Here are the top service trips for first-time student travelers at Rustic Pathways bases houses 👇

 Partner with the NGO Buddhism for Social Development Action (BSDA), a grassroots organization founded by a group of monks to empower and support women, children, and marginalized members of the Kampong Cham community.
 Alongside the BSDA, you’ll put your leadership skills into practice by organizing educational exchange activities for local students.
 Lead a range of programming to the students at BSDA’s three community centers.
 In addition, work on infrastructure improvement projects at the centers.
 After challenging but fulfilling service, head north to the city of Siem Reap, the gateway to Angkor Wat.
 Then enjoy an unforgettable day exploring local markets and some of Cambodia’s renowned temples.